wepay/waltz/waltz-test/src/main/python/README.md

 ## What's going on here?

-There are two componenets to the integration tests:
+There are two components to the integration tests:

 * Vagrant
 * Ducktape